Henry Watkins Allen: Governorship of Louisiana

-Allen ran for governor in fall of 1863 after Governor Moore chose not to seek a second term.
-He ran unopposed and was inaugurated at the Shreveport Court House on January 25, 1864.
-One of his first acts was to open a trade route through Texas to Mexico in order to bypass the Union blockade.
+Allen ran for governor in November 1863 after Governor Moore chose not to seek a second term.
+He was inaugurated at the Shreveport Court House on January 25, 1864.
+At this stage of the war, New Orleans, Baton Rouge, and many Louisiana parishes had been occupied by Union troops, and Confederate forces west of the Mississippi River had been cut off and isolated by Union victories.
+One of Allen's first acts was to open a trade route through Texas to Mexico in order to bypass the Union blockade.
 Through this route he exported cotton and sugar and imported medicine, clothing, dry goods, and other necessities.
 He established a unified currency and state run stores for citizens to purchase basic supplies at low cost.
 Allen also ordered a mineral survey of the state, but when the findings showed the Confederate areas of Louisiana were lacking in resources, he purchased a major share in the ironworks in Davis County, Texas.
 Allen established a state factory to produce cotton cloth, a commodity needed by both civilians and the military, and set up factories in Shreveport and Minden to produce low cost medicine.

-Allen raised two battalions of Louisiana militia and sent them to assist the Army of Western Louisiana in their successful repulsion of Union forces in the Red River Campaign.
+Allen raised two battalions of Louisiana militia and sent them to assist the Army of Western Louisiana in their successful repulse of Union forces in the Red River Campaign.
 He initially wanted to continue fighting after hearing of General Robert E. Lee's surrender, but Louisiana surrendered a month later.
 Fearing execution, Allen fled to Mexico and urged civilians to "submit to the inevitable" and comply with the Union in his farewell address.